 The methodologies for determining standalone and incremental costs are discussed in Section 5.2.5 above.
 Charts demonstrating that prices fell within the subsidy-free range are included in Appendix 1.

-b) having regard, to the extent practicable, to the level of available service capacity Please see section (c) below.

-c) signalling, to the extent practicable, the impact of additional usage on future investment costs.
+b) having regard, to the extent practicable, to the level of available service capacity c) signalling, to the extent practicable, the impact of additional usage on future investment costs.